BUCKDEN and LITTLE PAXTON SURGERY : REPEAT PRESCRIBING POLICY

 You may get someone to collect your medication on your behalf provided they are 16 or over.
 If you collect on behalf of someone else you will need to be aware as to whether they pay for their prescriptions or not.

 If you do not pay for your prescription it helps us if you can show us some evidence when you pick up your prescription.

 Can I have something that is not on my repeat slip?

 We normally recommend that you book an appointment or leave a message at reception for the Doctor, in this instance.
 However, if it is a medication that has previously been prescribed by a Clinician then it may be possible to leave a request at reception for your usual Doctor.
-Please note this request will take longer than 48hours to process, and the Doctor may still need to see you.
+Please note this request will take longer than 2 full working days to process, and the Doctor may still need to see you.
 Please do not request these items via the dispensary hatch.